paulbradshaw/Rintro/10thingstodofirst.md

 *Note: the matches must be exact, so if an area is named slightly different in one dataset (for example it uses 'and' where the other data uses '&') then those rows won't merge properly*.

+In addition to `merge` you can also combine rows or columns by using the `rbind` (rows) and `cbind` (columns) functions:

+* `rbind` will bind extra *rows*, so the data frames (or matrices or vectors) need to have the same *names of columns* (although they don't need to be in the same order).
+* `cbind` will add extra *columns*, so the data frames (or matrices or vectors) need to have the same *number of rows*.
+And of course the order should be the same too (in other words the first row in one dataset must correspond to the first row in another).

+Both functions are used with the objects to be combined in parentheses afterwards like so:

+`newdata <- rbind(datafrom2012, datafrom2013)`

+`moredata <- cbind(pupilnames, pupilscores)`

 ## 6. Import different types of data